mwouts/jupytext/docs/config.md

 find_jupytext_configuration_file('.')
 ```

+If you want to limit the search for a configuration file to a certain set of directories, set the search boundaries with a global variable `JUPYTEXT_CEILING_DIRECTORIES` - a colon-separated list of absolute paths.

+If set, Jupytext will stop searching for configuration files when it meets one of these path.
+This can be helpful to avoid searching for configuration files on slow filesystems.
+It can also be useful if you don't want to use a global configuration - for instance, when running `pytest` on Jupytext, we use `JUPYTEXT_CEILING_DIRECTORIES="/tmp"`.

 ## Configuring paired notebooks globally

 Say you want to always associate every `.ipynb` notebook with a `.md` file  (and reciprocally).
 This is done by adding the following to your `jupytext.toml` or `.jupytext.toml` Jupyter configuration file: